darylhjd/mangadesk/README.md

 Simply choose the chapters you want to read to download.

-All downloads are stored in a folder titled `downloads`, which you will find in the same directory as where you ran this application.
+All downloads are stored in a folder titled `downloads`, which you will find in the same directory as where you run the application.

 ### Keybindings